 If you take Masonic all the way from the Haight to Laurel Heights, you'll eventually hit Presidio Heights, a gorgeous neighborhood above the bay.
 Head into the wooded gem known as the Presidio, an old military base with a few attractions like a bowling alley, food truck events, and Crissy Field.
 Or keeping walking through Presidio Heights to see the manicured homes.
 For a more commercial vibe, check out Sacramento street.
 Design aficionados, you have to see the Future Perfect, a beautifully curated furniture shop, and Susan is great for high-end, edgy clothing that's reminiscent of Browns London.

 Presidio Heights will turn into Pacific Heights if you continue walking East.
 While this scenic area is predominately residential, there's plenty to explore.
 In fact, it's worth visiting for the views alone (both of the homes, like the famous Mrs. Doubtfire house, and the bay).
 Find a park bench at Alta Plaza or Lafayette, or simply sit on the Lyon Street Steps to soak in the city's natural beauty.
-(If you enjoy looking at beautiful homes, venture west to Sea Cliff.)

 The main shopping hub in this area is Fillmore Street, where there are tons of fun boutiques, the most notable ones being Elizabeth Charles, Cielo, and Curve for clothing, Nest for home goods, Jane for a hip coffee shop meets restaurant meets freelance mecca, and Out the Door, State Bird Provisions, Taco Bar, and Delfina for eats.